Leigh-Chr/calendraft/packages/db/README.md

 # @calendraft/db

-Client Prisma et schémas de base de données pour Calendraft.
+Prisma client and database schemas for Calendraft.

 ## Installation